-For nature lovers keen in watching wild dolphins in their natural habitat in South East Asia, Lovina at north Bali, presents the best option.
-This town is a laid back 12 km stretch of coastline to the West of Singaraja.
-It is a welcome respite from the bustle of the mainstream enclaves like Kuta in the south.
+For nature lovers keen in watching wild dolphins in their natural habitat in South East Asia, Lovina at north Bali should on be their must-do list.
+This town is a laid-back 12 km stretch of coastline to the West of Singaraja.
+It is a welcomed respite from the bustle of mainstream enclaves like Kuta in the south.
 One thing that strikes you first is the black volcanic ash sand at Lovina beach.
 From a distance, the calm water looks dirty but is in fact crystal clear and safe for swimming.
 As with other parts of Bali, this sleepy town quickly fills with tourists from all over the world in July to August while Asians and Australians take their turn toward the year end.

 Dolphins Watching in Lovina, North Bali